 The atmosphere above the cloud is usually colder than the cloud, and the cloud also "sees" the near-absolute zero temperatures of outer space.
-Thus, cloud top cools by IR radiation all the time (night and day, see Fig. 5.11).
-Such cooling creates cold "thermals"
+Thus, cloud

 What if ice crystals falling out of the cloud-top air, as illustrated in Fig. 5.10, reduced the total-water mixing ratio from 2 to 0.5 g kg-1. (a) What is its new thermodynamic state at P = 30 kPa? (b) What is its new $P{LCL}$ if it were to then descend?